inn-ds-sig/mission-statement/README.md

 # INN Data Science Special Interest Group: Mission statement

-The purpose of `inn-ds-sig` is to bring researchers and students from different academic fields at [INN](https://www.inn.no/), with special interest in data science and statistics, together to share experiences, best practices, and good ideas.
+## Purpose

+The primary mission of **INN-DSIG** is to promote learning and development in data science across faculties and scientific fields at [INN](https://www.inn.no/).
+We will do this by sharing experiences and solutions, hosting workshops and seminars, and facilitating contact between data science-interested teachers and researchers at INN.

+## Objectives

+## Contact

 If you want to contribute, contact [Daniel Hammarström](mailto:daniel.hammarstrom@inn.no).